 Courage, compassion, wisdom and patience are just a few of the qualities that arise out of difficulty; in fact, these qualities can’t be cultivated any other way.
 But they will only arrive when you decide to learn and grow from your relationships instead of victimizing yourself or blaming the other person.

 Yes, there are times when we all wish for an easier ride.
 But the reality is that an easy, breezy life is not how we grow.
 Challenges always provide a door that when entered into consciously, will lead us onto the fast track of our own evolution.

 If you find yourself in a difficult relationship this week, set an intention to mentally walk in the other person’s shoes.
-As my good friend Martin Gore once said, there’s a good chance you’ll stumble in their footsteps.
+As Martin Gore once said, there’s a good chance you’ll stumble in their footsteps.